Adversarial Deep Averaging Networks for Cross-Lingual Sentiment Classification: Abstract

 \section{Abstract}

-In recent years deep neural networks have achieved great success in sentiment classification for English, thanks in part to the availability of copious annotated resources.
-Unfortunately, most other languages do not enjoy such an abundance of annotated data for sentiment analysis.
-To tackle this problem, we propose an Adversarial Deep Averaging Network (\texttt{ADAN}) to transfer sentiment knowledge learned from labeled English data to low-resource languages where \textit{only unlabeled} data exists. \texttt{ADAN} is a ``Y-shaped'' network with two discriminative branches: a \textit{sentiment classifier} and an adversarial \textit{language identification scorer}.
-Both branches take input from a shared \textit{feature extractor} that aims to learn hidden representations that capture the underlying sentiment of the text and are \textit{invariant} across languages.
-Experiments on Chinese and Arabic sentiment classification demonstrate that \texttt{ADAN} significantly outperforms several baselines, including a strong pipeline approach that relies on state-of-the-art Machine Translation.
+In recent years great success has been achieved in sentiment classification for English, thanks in part to the availability of copious annotated resources.
+Unfortunately, most languages do not enjoy such an abundance of labeled data.
+To tackle the sentiment classification problem in low-resource languages without adequate annotated data, we propose an Adversarial Deep Averaging Network (\texttt{ADAN}\footnote{The source code of \adan{} is available at \url{https://github.com/ccsasuke/adan}}) to transfer the knowledge learned from labeled data on a resource-rich source language to low-resource languages where \textit{only unlabeled} data exists. \texttt{ADAN} has two discriminative branches: a \textit{sentiment classifier} and an adversarial \textit{language discriminator}.
+Both branches take input from a shared \textit{feature extractor} to learn hidden representations that are simultaneously indicative for the classification task and \textit{invariant} across languages.
+Experiments on Chinese and Arabic sentiment classification demonstrate that \texttt{ADAN} significantly outperforms state-of-the-art systems.